SUPPORTING your teen’s journey

 • Help them to navigate their way through any challenges that may arise, using coping strategies that they identify as useful

-• Model healthy behavior around work, self-care, relationships, drug/alcohol use and communication
+• Model healthy behavior around work, self-care, relationships, drug/alcohol use, and communication

 • Avoid sharing your teen’s plans with others (especially those in your student’s community) and maintain their privacy

-• Where someone applies -- or gets in — to college doesn’t constitute worth or future success, focus on character over achievement
+• Where someone applies -- or gets into -- college doesn’t constitute worth or future success; focus on character over achievement

-• Let your kids know that It is okay (suggested/recommended) to keep post high school plans (where they apply, major in, get in, etc) to themselves
+• Let your kids know that it is okay (suggested/recommended) to keep post-high school plans (where they apply, major in, get in, etc) to themselves